m4ttsch/omscs-notes-notes/computer-networks/internet-security.md

 ![](https://assets.omscs.io/notes/0217.png)

-Now, consider the scenario where AS1 uses BGP blackholing to send an update to the IXP’s route server.
-The message contains the prefix 100.10.10.10/32 along with the IXP’s blackhole community (IXP_ASN: 666).
+Now, consider the scenario where AS1 uses BGP blackholing to send an update to the IXP's route server.
+The message contains the prefix 100.10.10.10/32 along with the IXP's blackhole community (IXP_ASN: 666).
 The route server propagates this update to the other ASes, AS2 and AS3, shown in the top section of figure (b).

 Let's assume the case where AS2 accepts the announcement and that AS3 rejects it.
 The possible reasons for an AS rejecting the announcement could include voluntarily choosing not to participate in blackholing, rejecting updates that require additional config changes or it could simply be that the AS made a misconfiguration mistake.

-Since AS2 accepts the announcement, the next hop IP for AS2 to reach the prefix under attack is changed to the IXP’s blackholing IP and traffic towards IP 100.10.10.10/32 via AS2 is dropped.
+Since AS2 accepts the announcement, the next hop IP for AS2 to reach the prefix under attack is changed to the IXP's blackholing IP and traffic towards IP 100.10.10.10/32 via AS2 is dropped.
 However, this causes collateral damage since all the traffic including legitimate traffic via AS2 is dropped.

 ![](https://assets.omscs.io/notes/0218.png)